 Beauty trends are constantly changing and evolving, but some products never go out of style.
 In fact, you can still buy skincare products, makeup items and fragrances that Marilyn Monroe, Audrey Hepburn, Jackie Kennedy and more iconic beauties used during their time.

-Such beauty products have stood the test of time for a reason: they’re tested and timeless, and often loved by legions throughout the decades.
+Such beauty products have stood the test of time for a reason.
+They’re, well, tested and timeless — and loved by legions throughout the decades.
 And, perhaps surprisingly, many of these vintage products are drugstore staples, clocking in at under $10.

 Check out some of the most loved vintage beauty products you can still buy today — and find out what famous ladies loved them.

 When Grace Kelly married Prince Rainer of Monaco in 1956, she was wearing a fragrance specially made for the royal occasion.
 The scent was commissioned by Prince Rainier for Kelly to compliment her wedding bouquet.
 It’s still available for purchase, and contains notes of bergamot, tuberose, iris, and Bulgarian rose.

 Shop: Erno Laszlo Sea Mud Deep Cleansing Bar, $37.92